Realisations of posets and tameness: Introduction

-Generalising these results to functors indexed by other posets is a growing research direction in the applied topology community, reflected by an increasing number of publications on this subject, see for example~\cite{EMiller1,MR4323617,Botnan2020ART, MR4334502, MR3975559}.
+Vector space valued functors indexed by posets, also called representations or persistent modules, are ubiquitous in mathematics.
+They are commonly used to encode how various homological invariants change, for example, in algebraic topology, algebraic geometry, homotopy theory, and more recently in topological data analysis (TDA).
+To obtain such a representation one often starts with a functor $\alpha\colon [0,\infty)^r\to 2^X$, where $X$ is a topological space.
+The functor $\alpha$ parameterises a filtration of the topological space whose homologies give rise to a representation.
+For example, the homologies of the sublevel sets of a function $X\to [0,\infty)^r$ form a representation/persistence module of the poset $[0,\infty)^r$, and so do the homologies of Vietoris-Rips complex (multi) filtrations (see~\cite{MR2476414}).
+Encoding information in the form of $[0,\infty)^r$ representations is attractive for three reasons: \begin{itemize} \item metric properties of $[0,\infty)^r$ can be used to define and study distances on functors indexed by $[0,\infty)^r$ (see for example~\cite{algebraic_stability, Lesnick2015}), which are essential for addressing stability of various invariants and can be used for hierarchical stabilisation constructions (see~\cite{ MR4057607, OliverWojtek, MR3735858}); \item the poset $[0,\infty)^r$ has well behaved discrete approximations given by sublattices of the form ${\mathbb N}^r\hookrightarrow [0,\infty)^r$, which can be used to provide finite approximations of $[0,\infty)^r$ representaions; \item the mentioned discretisations and approximations have well \allowbreak studied algebraic and homological properties, as the path algebra of the poset ${\mathbb N}^r$ is isomorphic to the multigraded polynomial ring in $r$ variables. \end{itemize} Generalising these results to functors indexed by other posets is a growing research direction in the applied topology community, reflected by an increasing number of publications on this subject, see for example~\cite{Botnan2020ART,MR4323617,MR4334502, EMiller1, MR3975559}.
 However there seems to be lack of explicit examples of posets, not directly related to $[0,\infty)^r$, for which the mentioned three aspects are tightly intertwined.
-The aim of this article is to introduce a rich family of such posets.
-We define a construction called \textbf{realisation} (see~\ref{drjfhhj}) which transforms posets into posets, and show that the realisations of finite type posets (posets where down sets of elements are finite) have natural discretisations tightly related to homological properties of functors indexed by them.
-Metric aspects of functors indexed by realisations are going to be the subject of a follow up paper, however we hope that the ``continuity" properties of realisations, related to their metric properties, will be at least intuitively clear.
+The aim of this article is to introduce a family of such posets.
+We define a construction called \textbf{realisation} (see~\ref{drjfhhj}) which transforms posets into posets, and show that the realisations of finite-type posets (posets where down sets of elements are finite) have natural discretisations tightly related to homological algebra properties of functors indexed by them.
+Metric aspects of functors indexed by realisations are going to be the subject of a follow up paper.